UniversalDependencies/docs/_aqz/index.md

 |ãm|jã|toa|ko|tʃe|ka

 * Some verbs occur with the morpheme -*ka*, which is a transitivizer.
 This [feature](https://universaldependencies.org/u/feat/index.html) (`Trans`) takes the value YES if the when the morpheme is present.
 Verbs that may or not combine with this morpheme take no overt object or require two obligatory arguments.

+* Verbal Reduplication: it assigns aspectual function in verbs, as in ãbi-bi ‘to pull successively.ʼ As in the nouns, it can be monosyllabic (involving the first or the second syllable of the stem) or dissyllabic.
+Reduplication is associated with the feature-value `Redup`.

 ## Syntax